decentralized-identity/linked-vp/spec/spec.md

 _This section is non-normative_

 A [holder][holder] has the power to publish any verifiable credential they are holding.
-Before including a credential in a linked verifiable presetation the [holder][holder] is _RECOMMENDED_ to consider the constraints that are imposed by the [issuer][issuer].
+Before including a credential in a linked verifiable presentation the [holder][holder] is _RECOMMENDED_ to consider the constraints that are imposed by the [issuer][issuer].

-[Issuers][issuer] are _RECOMMENDED_ to utilize the mechanisms provided by the verifiable credentials data model [[spec:VC-DATA-MODEL]] to express constraints for issued credenditals.
+[Issuers][issuer] are _RECOMMENDED_ to utilize the mechanisms provided by the verifiable credentials data model [[spec:VC-DATA-MODEL]] to express constraints for issued credentials.
 For example, the properties `expirationDate` and `termsOfUse` can be used to control or limit the public linking of credentials.

 ### Limiting Validity of Verifiable Presentations

 _This section is non-normative_

-Linked Verifeable Presentations are accessible and verifiable by anyone and they might be accessible at the given URL indefinitely.
+Linked Verifiable Presentations are accessible and verifiable by anyone and they might be accessible at the given URL indefinitely.
 A [holder][holder] might therefore desire to limit the validity of a presentation.
 This can be achieved by utilizing the `expires` property that is an optional element of `proof` property as specified in [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY).